beldjilalibouchraa/business-data-solutions/README.md

 ## How to Run

-pip install pandas openpyxl
+-pip install pandas openpyxl
-python cleaner.py
+-python cleaner.py